- Search The Registry

 During World War II, Stringfield served as a civilian courier for the US Army, carrying documents between domestic army bases.
 She completed the rigorous training and rode her own blue 61 cubic inches Harley-Davidson.
 She crossed the United States eight times during the four years she worked for the Army.
 She regularly encountered Jim Crow segregation during this time, reportedly being deliberately knocked down by a white man in a pickup truck while traveling in the South.
 In the 1950s, Stringfield moved to Miami, Florida, where at first, she was told "nigger women are not allowed to ride motorcycles" by the local police.
 After repeatedly being pulled over and harassed by officers, she visited the police captain.
 They went to a nearby park to prove her riding abilities.
-She gained the captain's approval to ride and did not have any more trouble with the police.
+She gained the captain's approval to ride and had no more trouble with the police.

 She qualified as a nurse there and founded the Iron Horse Motorcycle Club.
 Her skill and antics at motorcycle shows gained the attention of the local press, leading to the nickname "The Negro Motorcycle Queen."
 This nickname later changed to "The Motorcycle Queen of Miami," a moniker she carried for the remainder of her life.
 She was married and divorced six times, losing three babies with her first husband.
 She kept the last name of her third husband, Arthur Stringfield, and she was also Catholic.

 Stringfield, the first Black woman to ride across the United States solo, died on February 16, 1993, from a heart condition, having kept riding right up until her death.
 Robert Scott Thomas, whose family had employed Stringfield as a housekeeper when Thomas was a child, was named executor and beneficiary of Stringfield's estate, unaware of any relatives at the time.
-In 1990 the AMA paid tribute to her in their inaugural "Heroes of Harley-Davidson" exhibition; she had owned 27 of their motorcycles.
-In 2000 the AMA created the "Bessie Stringfield Memorial Award" to recognize outstanding achievement by a female motorcyclist.
+In 1990, the AMA paid tribute to her in their inaugural "Heroes of Harley-Davidson" exhibition; she owned 27 of their motorcycles.
+In 2000, the AMA created the "Bessie Stringfield Memorial Award" to recognize outstanding achievement by a female motorcyclist.
 Stringfield was inducted into the Motorcycle Hall of Fame in 2002.